-Switzerland is not part of the European Union, but they follow the Schengen agreement for non-visa exempt countries.
-So if you are traveling with an Indian or any other non visa exempt passport, apply for Schengen visa ahead of time from your country of residence.
-Read our detailed guide to applying to Schengen visa.
+Switzerland is not part of the European Union, but they follow the Schengen agreement for non-visa-exempt countries.
+So if you are traveling with an Indian or any other non-visa-exempt passport, apply for a Schengen visa ahead of time from your country of residence.
+Read our detailed guide to applying to the Schengen visa.

-Passport holders from US and Canada can stay up to 90 days in Switzerland visa free.
-From 2021, they are required to apply for eTIAS – online entry authorization prior to arrival in Switzerland.
+Passport holders from the US and Canada can stay up to 90 days in Switzerland visa-free.
+From 2023, they are required to apply for eTIAS – online entry authorization prior to arrival in Switzerland.

 Currency and Credit Cards